 One of the most surprising findings for the author was learning about the kids and their resilience.
 She explains that when most of us were locked in our homes feeling down, depressed and helpless, these kids found ways to help others.
 “They took a bad situation and made it better for people in need.
 I was amazed at their kindness, innovation and determination to help in a crisis.
 Their stories are incredible,” said Erin.

 Erin also learned that even little kids can do big things.
 “They have the power to inspire, educate and bring people together.
 The kids are shining lights during a dark time.
 Reading about their accomplishments and writing about them made me feel that everything would be ok.”

-Erin was also excited to find many great examples of kids helping others even in her own neighbourhood.
+Erin was also excited to find many great examples of kids helping others even in her own neighborhood.
 She tells us about how one dance team raised over $20,000 for hospitals by holding a dance-a-thon.
 A hockey team supported a local food bank.
 Another girl was part of a young entrepreneurs program that put together a virtual concert and an online fitness fundraiser to raise money for Doctors Without Borders and children in Africa.
 “Each brought their own interests and skills to the forefront to help others.
-I was truly honoured to chat with these kids and bring their stories to light.”
+I was truly honored to chat with these kids and bring their stories to light.”

-What Kids Did: Stories of Kindness and Invention in the Time of COVID-19 by Erin Silver will be available October 27, 2020.
+What Kids Did: Stories of Kindness and Invention in the Time of COVID-19 by Erin Silver will be available on October 27, 2020.
 Currently available for pre-order through Second Story Press.
 It will also be available on Amazon.ca and at independent bookstores.